dcos/dcos-e2e/README.rst

    ...
    $ dcos-docker destroy

-Each of these commands and more described in detail in the `full CLI documentation <CLI>`_.
+Each of these commands and more described in detail in the full `CLI`_ documentation.

 .. |Build Status| image:: https://travis-ci.org/dcos/dcos-e2e.svg?branch=master
    :target: https://travis-ci.org/dcos/dcos-e2e